Learn about inventory management, why it’s important, and the different careers in this field.

 Inventory management methods vary depending on business structures and sizes but ultimately enhance operations by reducing waste and managing costs.
 The following are some common methods:

 Just-in-time (JIT) inventory management aims to maximize efficiency and lower costs by coordinating inventory arrival with the start of production.
-The goal of this method is to keep as little inventory on hand as possible and still meet a high production volume level for the product's demand.
+The goal of this method is to keep as little inventory on hand as possible while still meeting a high production volume level for the product's demand.
 To have a successful JIT inventory business, you’ll need proper forecasting of needs and close relationships with dependable suppliers.

 Benefits: